MADV360/exiv2/README-CONAN.md

 <name id="2-3"></a>
 ### 2.3) Cygwin Notes

 Do not use conan on the Cygwin Platform.
-To build Exiv2 for Cygwin use CMake.
-See [README-CMAKE](README-CMAKE)
+To build Exiv2 for Cygwin use CMake without conan.
+We recommend installing or building dependences (expat, zlib) with platform tools.

 <name id="2-4"></a>
 ### 2.4) MinGW Notes

-Team Exiv2 does not provide support for MinGW.
+Team Exiv2 supports MinGW msys/2.
+Team Exiv2 does not support MinGW msys/1.0.

-Users have reported success with CMake (without conan) on both msys/1.0 and msys/2.0.
+As with Cygwin, we recommend installing or building dependencies with platform tools dependencies and using CMake to build Exiv2.

 [TOC](#TOC)